-MEG HAYWOOD SULLIVAN is a photographer & environmentalist who splits her time between shooting campaigns and pushing for environmental stories through editorial features & social platforms.
-Meg’s career has taken her from shooting a feature with National Geographic Adventure about the last remaining glacier in Yosemite to documenting the at-risk California National Monuments.
+MEG HAYWOOD SULLIVAN is a third generation photographer, artist, and an environmental brand consultant who splits her time between shooting campaigns and advocating environmental issues through editorial, digital & social platforms.
+Meg’s career has taken her around the world, from shooting a feature with National Geographic Adventure about the last remaining glacier in Yosemite to leading a tree-planting campaign with Timberland in the Dominican Republic.

-In addition to shooting for environmentally-minded companies like KEEN, Patagonia, prAna, and Clif Bar, she also participates in leading climate change panel discussions.
-With her degree in Environmental Studies and nearly a decade's worth of experience as an outdoor photographer, Meg is constantly working on projects that inspire the public to care about the planet, while activating a whole new generation of environmentalists, stewards, and voters.
+In addition to creating current-content campaigns for sustainable brands like KEEN, Patagonia, prAna, and Clif Bar, she also participates in climate change panel discussions at events throughout the country.
+With her degree in Environmental Studies from Montana State University and nearly a decade's worth of experience as an outdoor photographer, Meg focuses on inspiring the public to care about the environment among all generations.

-Meg is currently a global ambassador for the Surfrider Foundation, a non-profit dedicated to the protection of our oceans through a powerful activist network, as well as an ambassador for Protect Our Winters, the premiere climate advocacy group for the winter sports community.
-Meg is also a Board member of the Mountains Restoration Trust & a member of the legendary Explorers Club.
+Meg is co-founder of Plastic Free Fridays and global ambassador for Conservation International, Surfrider Foundation, and Protect Our Winters as well as a Board member of the Mountains Restoration Trust & a member of the historic Explorers Club.